Presidency of Manuel Oribe

 The presidency of Manuel Oribe began on 1 March 1835 when he was inaugurated as the 2nd constitutional president of Uruguay.
 Oribe took office following his appointment by the General Assembly after he was unanimously voted in favour in the 1835 presidential election performed in the Parliament, while his presidency ended with his resignation on 24 October 1838 following the political pressures of that time.

 This administration received the state treasury almost in bankruptcy, forcing the government to seek external financing.
 Among the outstanding policies of this period was the creation of Salto, Tacuarembó and Minas (currently named Lavalleja) Departments, the promotion of the tertiary education through the establishment of several degrees in the House of General Studies (that later would become the University of the Republic), amnesties to the 1832-1834 Lavalleja's uprisings followers and several pension laws.
 On the other hand, there were several armed uprisings encouraged by his new opponent, former president Fructuoso Rivera.

 Background

 On 1 March 1835, Manuel Oribe was unanimously elected by the General Assembly as the second constitutional president of Uruguay, with the thirty-four legislators present voting for Oribe.
 This support reflected the reputation that Oribe was enjoying at that time, for "his moral, civic and military skills".
 The fact of being "Rivera's candidate" partly explained his triumph, but that did not mean that he had not had his own merits.
 His contribution to reach the peace was essential to definitively defeat the Lavalleja's rebellions, during which Oribe supported Rivera.

-He aspired to an authority within the order and union of the country, with an administrative system with solid and honest bases.